 I'm very thankful to them for letting me know about it.
 It reminds me of why I write; as a note for myself and to help others.

-The next thing I know, I submitted the form of the lightning talk.
+The next thing I knew, I submitted the form for the lightning talk.

 Turn That Blog Post Into A Talk

 Writing outlines is not the same as writing a script.
 At this point, highlight the things that you want to talk about.
 Outline the things that are important and remember to stay within the topic.
 Having bullet points would be helpful.

 There are many good free slide templates out there.
 But I use Canva to create mine because it has plenty of lovely designs, even for the free version.